jelmervanvugt/cpp-synchronized-buffer/README.md

 In this chapter the implementation of the buffer is discussed.

 ## Classification of operations
 The operations of the buffer that are available to users can be divided into two groups.
 In the first group only the read operation is classified.
 The operation in the first group are able to work concurrently without interfering with each other.
-All operations in the second group execute a modifying operation, making them unable to work concurrently with other operations in their own group as in group one.
+All operations in the second group execute a modifying operation, making them unable to work concurrently with other operations in both their own group and in group one.
 In the second group the write, remove, bind and unbind operations are classified.

 ## Critical sections & pseudo-code
 When writing the buffer an eye had the be kept on the critical sections of the code.
-A critcal section is a section of code that has to be executed without interference from the outside, other threads for example.
+A critical section is a section of code that has to be executed without interference from the outside, other threads for example.
 When these critical sections are not properly maintained concurrency issues will ensue.

 To maintain the readability of the code I've chosen to not mark the critical sections of the buffer in the source files themselves.
-Instead I marked the lines in the critical sections with a '|' in the pseudo-code section below.
+Instead I marked the lines that make up the critical sections with a '|' in the pseudo-code section below.
 These code blocks contain all components to be able to reason about the concurrency handling in a clear way.

 ### Pseudo-code